iran

 • Lar National Park, located to the northeast of Tehran, is a mountainous area dominated by the imposing Mount Damavand.
 The park is a refuge for the Persian red sheep and the Alborz red sheep, both adapted to the rugged terrain.
 The park also supports a variety of bird species, including the lammergeier and the chukar partridge.

 Where to next?
-Discover country icon Azerbaijan, a country in the region worth visiting, or use the destination finder
+Discover country icon Pakistan, a country in the region worth visiting, or use the destination finder